An invisible threat

 The Importance of Prevention With and Without Vyv

-When a new germ is introduced without Vyv, the rising curve shows an increase in microbial buildup over time.
+When a new common germ is introduced without Vyv, the rising curve shows an increase in microbial buildup over time.
 With Vyv, microbes become inactivated and die over time.
 This difference is that an inhospitable environment is created through our new kind of continuous prevention.